MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 int64
 ```

-Since Numpy is focused on numeric computations, the dtype will most often be 'float64' unless otherwise specified.
+Since NumPy is focused on numeric computations, the dtype will most often be 'float64' unless otherwise specified.

 We can specify the dtype when creating the array.
 This is particularly helpful when we want to store large amounts of data and storage space is an issue; it's nice to know we have control over the data type: